sapmentors/SITreg/README.md

 to be able to test the different services also according the correct implementation of the authorizations.

+If you want to use AppToAppSSO as described in the Frontend section, you further must activate the SAML Authentication Method for the odataorganizer and odataparticipant.
+You do that by calling the XS Admin via the path:

+* /sap/hana/xs/admin/#/package/com.sap.sapmentors.sitreg.odataorganizer
+* /sap/hana/xs/admin/#/package/com.sap.sapmentors.sitreg.odataparticipant

+For the anonymous access you have to activate the SQL Connection Details via the path:

+* /sap/hana/xs/admin/#/package/com.sap.sapmentors.sitreg.odatapublic/sqlcc/public

+and also enable **Public (No Authentication Required)** access to the package odatapublic.
+You do this via the path

+* /sap/hana/xs/admin/#/package/com.sap.sapmentors.sitreg.odatapublic

 ### Frontend

 To be able to test the two frontend apps with the backend you have to create a destination in the **SAP HANA Cloud Platform Cockpit**.
 If you adjust the following and save it in a file called **HANAMDC** you can use the **Import Destination** function.
 After that you only have to maintain the password for your user.